pixelsdb/pixels/pixels-cache/README.md

 heartbeat.period.seconds=10
 ```
 The above values are a good default setting for each node to cache up-to 64GB data of table `pixels.test_105` stored on `HDFS`.
-Change the `cache.schema`, `cache.table`, and `cache.storage.scheme` to cache a different table that is stored in a different storage system.
+Change `cache.storage.scheme` to cache the data stored in a different storage system.

 ### Mount In-memory File System
 On each worker node, create and mount an in-memory file system with 65GB capacity: